-I’m a writer and researcher interested in literary reading, consciousness, and mental health, as well as a work/life coach (especially for individuals in academia and/or focused on writing) and a recovery coach for people with eating problems.
+I’m a writer and researcher interested in literary reading, consciousness, and mental health, as well as a work/life coach (especially for individuals in academia and/or focused on writing) and a recovery coach for people with eating disorders.

-Since October 2023, I’m a visiting scholar with the Department of English at the University of California, Santa Barbara.
-I’m being hosted by Sowon Park and Julie Carlson via their Literature & Mind and Trauma-Informed Pedagogy projects.
+Between 2018 and 2021, I designed and ran Oxford University’s first writing program.
+From October 2023 to December 2024, I was a visiting scholar with the Department of English at the University of California, Santa Barbara.
+I was being hosted by Sowon Park and Julie Carlson via their Literature & Mind Center, more specifically the Trauma-Informed Pedagogy project.
 You can read a short interview for Lit & Mind’s Featured Minds series here.
+I’m currently an associate researcher with the Oxford Kafka Research Centre.

 My academic background is originally in French and German, and since my PhD my research has been somewhere between cognitive literary studies (the study of how human minds interact with literary texts) and the health humanities (bringing humanities methods and insights to bear in explorations of health-related questions).
 I write a blog on eating disorders called A Hunger Artist for Psychology Today, and I have a separate site, hungerartist.org, where I gather together the strands of my work focused specifically on eating problems and recovery.